GroestlCoin/copay/README.md

 *Gracias totales!*

 ## Release Schedules
-Groestlcoin Mobile Wallet uses the `MAJOR.MINOR.BATCH` convention for versioning.
+GroestlPay uses the `MAJOR.MINOR.BATCH` convention for versioning.
 Any release that adds features should modify the MINOR or MAJOR number.

 ### Bug Fixing Releases